Southern Caribbean Cruise - Tortola, British Virgin Islands

 After a little confusion on following the directions from the pier to the boat in the marina [note to self to write them better walking directions to give their cruise guests] we boarded the Lionheart and set off by 9 am with a total of 14 pax and 2 crew.
 Captains Luke and Scott were outstanding - friendly, capable, customer service oriented.
 We sailed for about 45 minutes across the channel to Norman Island.
-Tom and Ellen sat our front on the netting suspended between the pontoons where you got great views and the salty spray breeze.
-Pete and I opted for the back where it was less bumpy and we could talk to the Captain and some other guests about the region.
+The Engineer and the VP sat out front on the netting suspended between the pontoons where you got great views and the salty spray breeze.
+The Chemist and I opted for the back where it was less bumpy and we could talk to the Captain and some other guests about the region.
 Highlight of the sail out was passing the yacht currently taping the Bravo TV show "Below Deck".
 It's the ridiculous kind of trashy reality tv where we all know it's not real, but we love it anyways, especially Tom.

 We stopped for 45 min at Norman Island for snorkeling.
 Aristocat Charters provided the fins and masks and noodles to float on if desired.
 We brought our own snorkels and masks but borrowed some fins and headed out to the reef.
 There were tons of fish, some coral, huge sea urchins, and best of all almost no one else there!